 Bob laughed and shook his head.
 “I can’t stand that woman, Hell no. I was living on the lot in my R.V.”

 He jerked his thumb back behind him, a few rows back she could make out the empty area where customers were able to store their vehicles.
+Some RVs and a couple of boats filled the space.

 Danielle raised an eyebrow.
 “This isn’t an R.V. park.”